nanadotam/1NRI-PASS/SUPABASE_STORAGE_SETUP.md

    - Check bucket is created in the correct project

 2. **Upload permissions denied**:
-   - Verify RLS policies are created
+   - If using RLS, verify policies are created correctly
+   - Consider disabling RLS for public event apps
    - Check that policies include the correct bucket_id

 3. **File size too large**: